solo-io/workshops/istio-basics/01-install-istio.md

 istioctl dashboard kiali
 ```

-Congratulations, you have installed Istio and its addon components successfully.
+Congratulations, you have installed Istio control plane (Istiod), Istio ingress-gateway and egress-gateway and its addon components successfully.
 We'll explore expose and secure your services to Istio ingress gateway in the [next lab](./02-secure-service-ingress.md).